 Key Mistake 3: Trying to "Lift" the Ball

-golfers are focused on the outcome (getting the ball in the air) rather than the process (making a good swing motion).
+Golfers are focused on the outcome (getting the ball in the air) rather than the process (making a good swing motion).
 This mental picture causes them to subconsciously raise their chest and spine angle through impact, actively trying to launch the ball upward.
 The irony is that to make the ball go up, you have to hit down.

 Drill 1: The Tee/Line Drill